A Guide to Soundproof Windows: Achieving Peace & Serenity in Your Home

 When you bought your home, you probably had a checklist of negatives to watch out for in the neighborhood—maybe low-performing schools, overgrown yards, and the presence or absence of community parks.
 You may have first toured your home on a hot, quiet afternoon when the streets and sidewalks were deserted.
 Everything looked great—until you signed the sales contract and moved in.
 Then you discovered that the neighborhood you thought was peaceful morphs into a raucous party spot at night—often lasting into the wee hours of the morning.
 So long, sleep!
-Or maybe you’ve lived in your home for a long time, but there have been some unwanted changes—like the local government built a highway overpass a stone’s throw from your home.
+Or maybe you’ve lived in your home for a long time, but there have been some unwanted changes—like the highway overpass that was built a stone’s throw from your home.
 Or, worse, an airport.

-Sealing Your Windows with Caulk
+Sealing Your Windows With Caulk

 Noise-Reducing Window Treatments

 Cellular blinds and thick-fabric drapes can absorb up to 70% of the sound that enters your windows.
-Unfortunately, this strategy is only effective if your windows are covered, and many homeowners may not want to sit in a gloomy room merely to enjoy some peace and quiet.
+Unfortunately, this strategy is only effective if your windows are covered, and many homeowners may not want to sit in a dark and gloomy room merely to enjoy some peace and quiet.

-Invest in Noise Reduction Windows for Your Home
+Invest In Noise-Canceling Windows for Your Home

 If you’re like many homeowners, replacing your windows is the most effective way to reduce outside noise intrusion.
 While no window is entirely soundproof, replacing your standard windows with impact-resistant ones is an excellent way to solve the problem of noise entering your home through your windows.
 Impact windows, while designed to protect homes from storm damage, can also block up to 65% of the outside noise that enters a home through window glass.